Honorary Chair, Advisory Group, WRI Ross Center for Sustainable Cities

 In 2014, the survey ‘Best City’ Index pointed Belo Horizonte as the best capital, through survey that examined 77 indicators.
 In April, he was elected president of the National Front of Mayors for the biennium 2015/2016.
 In 2015 he was elected President of the National Front of Mayors.

-Charlotte is also Vice-Chair of the Real Estate Roundtable – Sustainability Policy Advisory Committee, a board member of IMT, a member of the New York Reforming the Energy Vision (REV) Market Design Working Group, and a member of the Real Estate Board of New York – Sustainability Committee.
+Charlotte was also Vice-Chair of the Real Estate Roundtable – Sustainability Policy Advisory Committee, a board member of IMT, a member of the New York Reforming the Energy Vision (REV) Market Design Working Group, and a member of the Real Estate Board of New York – Sustainability Committee.
 Recent engagements include teaching at Columbia University, in the GSAPP Masters in Real Estate Development program (2010-2014), co-chairing the Residential track of the NYC Building Resiliency Task, co-chairing the Construction Practices committee of the NYC Green Codes Task Force, and sitting on the US Department of Energy, Energy Efficiency Buildings Hub – Industry Advisory Committee.
 Previously, Charlotte co-chaired the Boston AIA Committee on the Environment, contributed to the development of DOE/EPA Lab21 EPC and LEED for Labs, and helped with the consolidation of LEED from multiple specialized rating systems into one for New Construction.

 Charlotte’s career in green building began in an architecture firm and then moved through consulting and construction management into real estate development.
 She holds a Bachelor of Science in Environmental Science from Brown University.

-Director of the German Development Institute / Deutsches Institut für Entwicklungspolitik (DIE)
+Director, German Development Institute / Deutsches Institut für Entwicklungspolitik (DIE)

 Prof. Dr. Dirk Messner has been working on globalization and global governance as well as on the transformation of nation states and governance under conditions of global change since the late 1980s.
 He has addressed the impact of China’s and India’s rise on processes of international politics and development policy, furthermore he has focused on the effects of climate change on global governance dynamics and socioeconomic development processes in Latin America and Asia.